What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 ✔ Identify who will implement these strategies and how.

-Customize recommendations to suit the client’s circumstances.
+Customise your recommendations to suit the client’s circumstances.
 For example, if it’s a teenager with ADHD struggling in class, mention specific executive functioning strategies.
-If it’s an adult seeking an autism diagnosis, suggest workplace accommodations and psychoeducation resources.
+If it’s an adult seeking an autism diagnosis, suggest workplace accommodations and sensory supports if these are the areas they are struggling with most.

 Bonus Tip: Reports Should Not Be Traumatic to Read

-Clients deserve to see their dignity reflected in your reports, communicated with compassion.
+Clients deserve to have their dignity preserved, and their stories documented with compassion.

 Need Help with Writing Quality Assessment Reports?